-- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in schools and colleges: Questions from the Governing Board - Undergo (and signpost all other governors and Trustees to attend) safeguarding and child protection training (including online safety) at induction to provide strategic challenge and into policy and practice, ensuring this is regularly updated - - Ensure that all staff also receive appropriate safeguarding and child protection (including online) training at induction and that this is updated - Appoint a filtering and monitoring governor to work closely with the DSL on the new filtering and monitoring standards - Support the school in encouraging parents and the wider community to become engaged in online safety activities - Have regular strategic reviews with the online-safety coordinator / DSL and incorporate online safety into standing discussions of safeguarding at governor meetings - Work with the DPO, DSL and headteacher to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Check all school staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex B - Ensure that all staff undergo safeguarding and child protection training (including online safety and now also reminders about filtering and monitoring
+- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in schools and colleges: Questions from the Governing Board. - Undergo (and signpost all other governors to attend) safeguarding and child protection training (including online safety) at induction to provide strategic challenge and into policy and practice, ensuring this is regularly updated - [LGfL's Safeguarding Training for school governors is free to all governors at safetraining.lgfl.net].

-• "Ensure that children are taught about safeguarding, including online safety [...] as part of providing a broad and balanced curriculum [...]
+- Ensure that all staff also receive appropriate safeguarding and child protection (including online) training at induction and that this is updated. - Appoint a filtering and monitoring governor to work closely with the DSL on the new filtering and monitoring standards [there is guidance for governors at safefiltering.lgfl.net]. - Support the school in encouraging parents and the wider community to become engaged in online safety activities. - Have regular strategic reviews with the online safety coordinator / DSL and incorporate online safety into standing discussions of safeguarding at governor meetings. - Work with the DPO, DSL and headteacher to ensure a compliant framework for storing data but helping to ensure that child protection is always put first, and data-protection processes support careful and legal sharing of information. - Check all school staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex B. - Ensure that all staff undergo safeguarding and child protection training (including online safety and now also reminders about filtering and monitoring. - "Ensure that children are taught about safeguarding, including online safety [...] as part of providing a broad and balanced curriculum [...]
 Consider a whole school or college approach to online safety [with] a clear policy on the use of mobile technology."
+[NB you may wish to refer to 'Teaching Online Safety in Schools' and investigate/adopt the UKCIS cross-curricular framework 'Education for a Connected World 2020 edition' to support a whole-school approach].